dcorre/gmadet/docs/machine_learning.rst

 .. code-block:: console

-   gmadet-run gmadet_sim/*/simulation --results gmadet_sim_results --telescope your-telescope-alias --radius-crossmatch 3 --threshold 4 --sub ps1 --ps1-method individual
+   gmadet-run gmadet_sim/ --results gmadet_sim_results --telescope your-telescope-alias --radius-crossmatch 3 --threshold 4 --sub ps1 --ps1-method individual

 The results are stored in ``gmadet_sim_results``.
+Note that each file `simulated_objects.list` is copied to this new folder structure and the filenames defined in the 'filename' column are updated to the new location.

 Create image cutouts of all candidates